 A pedestrian signal is a very specific type of traffic signal.
 It is installed mid-block, consisting of type 2 signal heads mounted overhead to control vehicles and pedestrian signals with pushbuttons to control pedestrians.
 The signal heads remain green until the pushbutton is activated.
 See Figure 14-1, Figure 14-2, and Figure 14-3 for examples.
 Design of pedestrian signals (mast arm poles, signal heads, pushbuttons, conduit, junction boxes, wiring, detection, etc.) should follow the applicable parts of chapter 5 and chapter 6.

-Pedestrian signals require STRE operational approval.
+Pedestrian signals require STE operational approval.
 See the ODOT Traffic Manual and contact the state traffic operations engineer for more information about completing the engineering study and requesting operational approval for pedestrian signals.

 Note that many of the old archived “pedestrian signal” plan sheets in FileNet are actually overhead continuous operation warning beacons with pedestrian crossing signs, not true pedestrian signals.